Engee documentation

 {% endnote %}

-A note (note) is a highlighted block that draws attention to the information it contains.
-Depending on the context, you can use different types of notes using the keywords info, tip, warning and alert:
+Note (note) is a dedicated block that draws attention to the information it contains.
+Depending on the context, you can use different types of notes using keywords. info, tip, warning and alert:

 info (Note)